ahbarnett/BIE2D/README.md

 # BIE2D: MATLAB tools for boundary integral equations on curves in 2D

 This set of codes solves boundary value problems for piecewise constant coefficient linear PDEs using potential theory, ie boundary integral equations (BIE) on curves.
 Quadratures that are very high-order or spectral are used, allowing accuracies approaching machine precision with small numbers of unknowns.
 The idea is to provide a simple and uniform interface to the evaluation of layer potentials and filling of Nystrom matrices for Laplace, Helmholtz, and Stokes kernels, including modern quadratures for singular self-evaluation, and close-evaluation quadratures (eg based on the Cauchy kernel).
 Simple BVP solvers are included, for various geometries including singly and doubly periodic.
 This provides a sandbox to deliver implementations of various schemes that are under active research by myself and collaborators, as well as by other experts such as R. Kress, J. Helsing.
 The code is designed to be reasonably efficient, yet tutorial in nature (easy to read and well-documented), and could be used as a template for faster Fortran/C versions.
-I plan to include fast algorithms, panel quadratures (including close-evaluations), and corner quadratures.
+I plan to include fast algorithms and corner quadratures.

 Main author: Alex Barnett

-Version: 20210207
+Version: 20210915

 Based on work from 2008-2016 including subsuming the integral-equation parts of [MPSpack](https://github.com/ahbarnett/mpspack), all of [LSC2D](http://math.dartmouth.edu/~ahb/software/lsc2d.tgz), and my [BIE tutorial](https://math.dartmouth.edu/~fastdirect/notes/quadrtut.zip).